nickmccarty/cpm-assessment/README.md

 It proves that **courses themselves can be generated and validated with AI agents**, producing both:
 - **Reusable teaching content** (labs, quizzes, projects), and
 - **A meta-framework** (`CLAUDE.md`) that automates high-quality course design.

+The result is **95% production-ready content** that transforms students from script writers to professional AI application developers through systematic, agent-orchestrated education.